ntchris/voron_mod_super_diy/for_enraged_rabbit/mellow_ERCF_CanBus/README.md

 # no need to make selector stepper motor current as low as possible, since select motor rarely move
 # if current is too low,
 run_current: 0.55
-driver_SGTHRS: 70		# 255 is most sensitive value, 0 is least sensitive
+driver_SGTHRS: 70		# 255 is most sensitive value, 0 is least sensitive, adjust according to your setup
 ```